azcli-lab/Azure-CLI/README.md

 ## Migrate to 64-bit Azure CLI

-Since version 2.51.0, a 64-bit MSI installer is available and recommended for improved performance.
+Since version 2.51.0, a 64-bit MSI installer is available and recommened for improved performance.

 To migrate to the 64-bit Azure CLI: